InstaPy/InstaPy/README.md

 #### Build the Image

-> Make sure to have all the lines with `self.display` uncommented in instapy.py

 You first need to build the image by running this in the Terminal:
 ```bash
 docker build -t instapy .